TecCheck/one_dark_theme/README.md

 ### HACS installation
 1. Go into the Community Store (HACS)
+2. Go into the Settings
+3. Add this repository
-2. Search for One Dark Theme
+4. Search for One Dark Theme
-3. Open the theme
+5. Open the theme
-4. Press Install
+6. Press Install
-5. Restart Home Assistant
+7. Restart Home Assistant

 ### Manual installation
 1. In the Home assistant **themes** folder, create a file named `one_dark_theme.yaml`